Citation, DOI and article data

 - vertical shear: results in Malgaigne fracture or bucket handle fracture

-- combined mechanical: occur when two different force vectors are involved and results in a complex fracture pattern
+- combined mechanical: occur when two different force vectors are involved and result in a complex fracture pattern

 Isolated stable pelvic fractures can also occur in the context of lower energy mechanisms or sporting injuries: